georgian-io/LLM-Finetuning-Toolkit/inference/README.md

 To follow these instructions you need:

 - Docker installed
-- Path of the folder with model weights
+- Path of the folder with model weights (if you want to serve with Ray) or HuggingFace repository with merged model (follow steps 1-4 from [How to merge the model](#how-to-merge-the-model))
 - HuggingFace account

 Note: To use GPUs, you need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).